graphcore/poplibs/README.md

 ## Using PopLibs

-To use this build of PopLibs in a new shell, source the Driver and Poplar enable scripts as normal and then source the PopLibs enable script:
+To use this build of PopLibs in a new shell, source the Poplar enable script and then source the PopLibs enable script:

-    $ . <poplar_sdk_directory>/gc_drivers-<platform><version>/enable.sh
     $ . <poplar_sdk_directory>/poplar-<platform><version>/enable.sh
     $ . <path to poplibs install directory>/enable.sh